Ovum-Programming-Language/OvumDocs/reference/bytecode_examples.md

         GetField 0
         LoadLocal 0  // this (left operand)
         GetField 0
-        IntLess  // this.x < other.x
+        IntLessThan  // this.x < other.x
         Return
     }
     LoadLocal 1  // other (right operand)
     GetField 1
     LoadLocal 0  // this (left operand)
     GetField 1
-    IntLess  // this.y < other.y
+    IntLessThan  // this.y < other.y
     Return
 }